-All staff are required to hold a valid Working with Children/Vulnerable People check before they commence work, with the only exception being if the employee is moving from a current volunteer card to a paid card.
+All employees are required to hold a valid Working with Children/Vulnerable People check before they commence work.
 Failure to comply with this obligation is an offense by both the employee and Nominated Supervisor/Responsible Person.
 Validation of all employee cards must be completed no less than three monthly by managers.